scriptrdotio/terminal/README.md

 Commands can be used to invoke certain functions.
 - about: displays the Welcome to scriptr.io Terminal
 - clear: clears the screen
-- delete: invokes the HTTP delete method
+- delete: invokes the HTTP delete method on scripts
 - echo: prints the name on screen
-- get: invokes the HTTP get method
+- get: invokes the HTTP get method on scripts
 - help: invokes help
 - history: shows history of typed commands
 - mapCommand: maps parameters to invoke scripts from command line without having to create a JSON
-- option: invokes the HTTP option method
+- option: invokes the HTTP option method on scripts
-- patch: invokes the HTTP patch method
+- patch: invokes the HTTP patch method on scripts
 - post: invokes the HTTP post method (Default if command is not entered)
-- put: invokes the HTTP put method
+- put: invokes the HTTP put method on scripts
 - set: sets various terminal options
 - theme: changes the terminal theme to white or default
 - ws: invokes an endpoint by using websocket connection